Modelling two-dimensional droplet rebound off deep fluid baths: Numerical methods

-The computational box is set up to measure $32R_0$ in each dimension, and is half-filled with liquid, leading to sufficiently large domain in terms of both depth and lateral extent to prevent bottom effects and outgoing wave reflections to affect the results of interest.
+The computational box is set up to measure $32R_0$ in each dimension, and is half-filled with liquid, leading to sufficiently large domains in terms of both depth and lateral extent to prevent bottom effects and outgoing wave reflections to affect the results of interest.
 Resolution level $12$, pertaining to a setting with $2^{12}$ cells per dimension for the minimum cell size, was found to be sufficient to ensure reliable results in our parameter regimes of interest following careful numerical experimentation.
 The adaptive refinement strategy focused gridnodes in regions with fluid-fluid interfaces, as well as regions with large changes in magnitude of the velocity components, ensuring sufficient resolution in regions around the drop, as well as near the impact region, and supporting the accurate capturing of the outgoing waves in the pool.
+We note to have also made use of an interpolation method employing a harmonic mean formulation for the viscosity in the design of our implementation, as well as interface filtering techniques, owing to the relatively large contrast of the physical properties between the fluids used which may generate undesired instabilities, particularly in a rapidly evolving multi-scale structure such as the one present here.
 This led to runs characterised by $\mathcal{O}(10^5)$ gridnodes (a highly significant, and indeed necessary, decrease from the $\mathcal{O}(10^7)$ uniform grid counterpart setup) and approximately $\mathcal{O}(10^2)$ CPU hours per run, with the adaptive timestepping becoming particularly relevant in the delicate stages in which the drop and the pool are in contact.

-The above data-rich framework provided access to carefully resolved drop and bath interface coordinates, as well as other general information of interest such as velocities and pressure field data, which enabled verification of key hypotheses and enabled a solid foundation for the model comparisons, which are expanded upon in Section~\ref{sect:Results}.
+The above data-rich framework provides access to carefully resolved drop and bath interface coordinates, as well as other general information of interest such as velocities and pressure field data, which enables verification of key hypotheses and ensures the creation of a strong foundation for the deformable drop model comparisons, which are expanded upon in Section~\ref{sect:Results}.